trucomanx/BSLID-Report/README.md

-# BiospeckleData-Templates
+# BSL Images Data Report
-Templates for the presentation of biospeckle data.
+Template for the biospeckle-laser images data report.

 ## Directory structure
 * **Data-Template:** Has a template in Latex for the creation of a readme PDF file for the presentation of biospeckle data.
 Example [here](https://github.com/trucomanx/BiospeckleData-Templates/raw/master/Data-Template/readme.pdf).